-- 1. Individuals age 18 or older who are custodial parents of minor children; - Individuals age 18 or older who are non-custodial parents of minor children and the subject of a child support order, if the custodial parent of the minor children is participating in W-2 or the Wisconsin Shares child care subsidy; - 3.
+- 1. Individuals age 18 or older who are custodial parents of minor children; - Individuals age 18 or older who are Non-Custodial Parents (NCPs) of minor children and the subject of a child support order, if the custodial parent of the minor children is participating in W-2 or the Wisconsin Shares child care subsidy; - 3.
 Individuals under age 18 who are custodial parents of minor children; - 4.
-Pregnant women age 18 or older who are not custodial parents; and - 5.
-Unmarried pregnant women age 18 or older who are in their third trimester of an at risk pregnancy that results in their inability to work.
+Pregnant women age 18 or older who are not custodial parents; and

+5. Unmarried pregnant women age 18 or older who are in their third trimester of an at-risk pregnancy that results in their inability to work.

 Custodial parents may be eligible for all W-2 services.
-Minor parents and non-custodial parents may be eligible for W-2 case management services only.
-Minor parents may be eligible for a Job Access Loan (JAL).
-Effective January 1, 2014, a non-custodial parent may also be eligible for a JAL.
-Effective July 1, 2014, a non-custodial parent may also be eligible for a monetary stipend for up to four months or a Trial Employment Match Program (TEMP) job.
-Pregnant women who are not custodial parents may be eligible for case management services.
-Pregnant women in their third trimester of an at risk pregnancy may be eligible for cash assistance and case management services.
+Minor parents and NCPs may be eligible for W-2 case management services and Job Access Loans (JAL).
+An NCP may also be eligible for a monetary stipend for up to four months or a Trial Employment Match Program (TEMP) job.
+Pregnant women who are not custodial parents are eligible for casemanagement services.
+Those in their third trimester of an at-risk pregnancy that renders them unable to work may be eligible for cash assistance.